Columbia Memorial Health Community Service Plan Update 2014-2017

 - Update as of March 2015: Screening opportunities are offered during the national calendar as well as through the Family Care Centers.
 A Community Health Fair held in Greene County in collaboration with the Greene County Rural Health Network provided screenings to underserved community members.
-The Hospital collaborates with the Columbia Greene Cancer Services Program throughout the calendar year.
+CMH collaborates with the Columbia Greene Cancer Services Program throughout the calendar year.

 - Goal: Promote evidence –based programs that address chronic disease prevention.

 - Objective: By Dec 31, 2017, increase the number of evidence-based programs that address chronic disease prevention.

 - Update as of March 2015: There are seven (7) Family Care Centers working on the NCQA/ Medical Home designation.
 Of those Family Care Centers one (1) has acquired level three (3) Medical Home designation and six (6) others are awaiting certification.

 - Goal: Increase the number of culturally relevant chronic disease self-management programs within Columbia and Greene Counties.

 - Objective: By Dec 31, 2017, implement chronic disease self- management programs in community centers and within agencies/ businesses where appropriate.

 - Update as of March 2015: Currently chronic disease self-management programs are offered by private businesses and insurance plans.

 - Goal: Promote mental, emotional and behavioral well -being in communities.

 - Objective: By Dec 31, 2017, increase the number of primary care offices with cross-disciplinary collaborations that are sensitive to behavioral health symptomology and treatment.